Social media and political communication in the United States: 2016 presidential election

 The 2016 presidential election saw heavy use of social media by all candidates.
 The top three candidates were Donald Trump, Hillary Clinton, and Bernie Sanders (the runners-up in the Democratic primary).
 The Pew Research Center reported that "in January 2016, 44% of U.S. adults reported having learned about the 2016 presidential election in the past week from social media."
 Roughly "24% say they have turned to the social media posts" for information regarding the election.

 In the 2016 election, Twitter was the main platform for both Trump and Clinton, the two major-party nominees.
+Trump had higher number of Twitter followers at 11.9 million compared to Clinton's 9.3 million.
+Trump has posted over triple the tweets as Clinton at 32,800 tweets while Clinton has just 7,260 tweets.
+In 2020 alone, Trump tweeted or retweeted more than 12,000 times.
 The candidates used social media differently.
 While Trump's posts focused on links to news sources—such as Fox News or The New York Times, to get their attention—Clinton and Sanders focused on "highlighting official campaign communities" and promoting their own campaigns.

 On Twitter, Trump also tended to retweet tweets from the general public, whereas Clinton and Sanders mainly retweeted tweets about their campaigns.
 Trump and Clinton tweeted about each other several times.
 Clinton used the "@" feature of Twitter, linking users to Trump's page.
 Trump referred to Clinton several times, but he rarely used the "@" feature.

 Some of Clinton's and Sanders' posts were written in Spanish.
 The two Democratic candidates actively reached out to the Hispanic community, while Trump made no posts in Spanish.
+Trump yielded 29% of Latino voters while Clinton received 65%.

 Of the three candidates, Trump had a greater response from users compared to the two Democratic candidates, which is likely because Trump already had more followers at the beginning of the campaign.